LF3551/LF3551/README.md

 - ⏳ Curiosity-Driven Technologist:
 Passionate about exploring new technologies, including projects in Rust and Swift, as well as experimenting with pre-trained models on Hugging Face for machine learning applications.
 My constant pursuit of innovation has led me to tackle exciting challenges in both traditional and emerging fields.

-## New on Patreon
-I've just published my first post on Patreon!
-Learn more and support me to get early access to my projects and exclusive content.
-[Read the post on Patreon](https://www.patreon.com/posts/welcome-to-my-107726822?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=postshare_creator&utm_content=join_link).
+## 🌟 Buy Me a Coffee
+I've just launched my page on Buy Me a Coffee!
+If you enjoy my work, you can now support me directly by buying me a coffee.
+Your contributions will help me continue exploring new technologies, working on exciting projects, and sharing insights with the community.
+👉 [Visit my Buy Me a Coffee page](https://buymeacoffee.com/alekseialej). page to show your support and help fuel my journey! ☕

 ## My skills: